AndreaCensi/compmake/docs/source/index.rst

-**Note**: |compmake| is currently an **alpha release**: while most of the functionality is there, the documentation is not complete, it is a bit rough around the edges, and some minor aspects of the API could change in the future.
+.. **Note**: |compmake| is currently a **beta release**:
+.. while most of the functionality is there,
+.. the documentation is not complete,
+.. it is a bit rough around the edges,
+.. and some minor aspects of the API could change in the future.
-If you feel adventorous, this is a perfect time to get support and influence |compmake|'s evolution!
+..
+If you feel adventorous, this is a perfect time to
+.. get support and influence |compmake|'s evolution!

 .. container:: col1